Technologies for Ecological Restoration and Conservation of Nature

 The development of the OmniVerdi technologies is done by Pieter Vranckx.
 Born in Belgium, he believed that by studying tropical agriculture engineering, in 1997 in the Netherlands, he could contribute better to the preservation of nature by focusing on sustainable and intensified agriculture to decrease pressure over still remaining preserved areas.

 He accumulated two decades of experience in botanical field work, agroforestry implementation, seed harvest, seedling production, tree establishment in semiarid conditions, international trade and logistics, industrial processing equipment creation and building.
-He is fluent in English, Portuguese and Dutch, almost fluent in Spanish and French, moderate knowledge of German and Malagasy.
+He is fluent in English, Portuguese and Dutch, almost fluent in Malagasy, Spanish and French, moderate knowledge of German.
 Projects, research and international trade took him already to 43 different countries.

 Currently there are several projects using the OmniVerdi technologies already.